viks8dm/data-structures-and-algorithms/README.md

-# data-structures-and-algorithms
+# Data-structures and Algorithms
-my experiments with data-structures and algorithms
+(my experiments with data-structures and algorithms)

+1. Sum of two digits
+2. Maximum pairwise product